michaelwnau/alphard/README.md

 # alphard
 Alphard is a Python library designed to assist agents with a variety of DevOps, infrastructure, and pipelining tasks.
-It is being tested with agents like autogpt, babyagi, and smol-developer.
+It is being tested with agents autogpt, babyagi, and smol-developer.
 It will integrate with Langchain and fastAPI.

 ### Installation
 You can install Alphard directly from PyPI using pip: